antiboredom/detourning-the-web/README.md

 ### Week 5 - Mar 2
 * Second assignment due
-* Running a bot
-* Using and abusing APIs
+* More on video

 #### WEEK 5 HOMEWORK
 * Readings:
 	* [Caliban and the Witch](https://libcom.org/files/Caliban%20and%20the%20Witch.pdf) (chapter one)
-* **Project (due on week 7):**
-	* Create a project that automatically manipulates or generates video
+* Make a video using python
+* Come in with an idea for your final project

 ***

 ### Week 6 - Mar 9
-* Creating your own API/service
-* Putting your work on the web
-	* Backend with Flask
-	* Frontend with vue.js
-* More TBD
+* TBD based on what you all want to do

 #### WEEK 6 HOMEWORK
 * Readings: